LorenzoAlluminio/blockchain-based-identity-management/docs/demos/demo_add_remove_org.md

-# Demo on organization addition and removal
+# Demo on organization addition and removal of an organization

 1. Run `./byfn.sh` to setup the network and `docker exec -it cli bash`.
 2. Set ORD_STRING and PEER_STRING: